microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tiindicator-deletetiindicators.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Used to delete multiple TI indicators in one request instead of multiple requests.
+Deletes multiple TI indicators in one request instead of multiple requests, with the TI indicators specified by their `id`.

 ## Permissions